skroed/genairate/README.md

 ## TODO
 - [ ] support better speech synthesis
 - [ ] make moderation and song roles configurable
+- [ ] make moderation topics configurable
+- [ ] use links to news websites as links for moderation
+- [ ] intro and exit
+- [ ] create interview style moderations
 - [x] unify audio conversion in model

 ## how to install